Church Santo Cristo del Buen Viaje, Havana

-The Iglesia del Santo Cristo del Buen Viaje is located in Havana Vieja on Calle Cristo between Calles Lamparilla y Teniente Rey.
+The Iglesia del Santo Cristo del Buen Viaje is located in Old Havana, Havana on Calle Cristo between Calles Lamparilla y Teniente Rey.
 Built at a time in which transatlantic crossings were risky, it acquired popularity during colonial times as a temple dedicated to travelers and navigators.
 Travelers and especially sailors would visit before leaving on a journey, and to pay their respects upon arriving back on land.
-Later during Cuba's republican era, the devotion to Santa Rita was added to the church.
+Later during Cuba's republican era, the devotion to Saint Rita was added to the church.

 History

 In the place that today occupies the church, in 1604 the congregants of the Third Franciscan Order, erected a modest hermitage called "Ermita del Humilladera" and had as its function the twelfth or final station of the Via Crucis.
 This ceremony started from the Convento de San Francisco and crossed the city from east to west along Calle de Las Cruces or Calle de la Amargura.
 Only the enclosure and cover of the central nave remain from that building.

 In 1640 the current Plaza del Cristo was built next to the church, which was then known as Plaza Nueva and the chapel became Nuestra Señora del Buen Viaje, replacing the one that existed from the previous century in the neighborhood of Campeche.

 In 1693 the temple was enlarged, rebuilt and converted into auxiliary of the Parochial Major Church by Bishop Diego Evelino de Compostela, who later elevated it to a parish in 1703.

-In 1899 the church was given to the parishioners of the Order of San Agustín, who restored it.
+In 1899 the church was given to the parishioners of the Order of San Agustín.

 It was the second parish of the city, after the Iglesia del Espíritu Santo.